chkware/chkware.github.io/docs/quick-start.md

 <details>
   <summary>Explanation</summary>

   This file is called *HTTP specification* or *HTTP spec* file in *CHKware*.
-This file holds configuration to call an URL.
+This file holds configuration to make one HTTP request.

   With `request:` node, we define what to request, and with `expose:` section we mention what to return.
 In this case the HTTP response body that was received.